Governor Stone (schooner): History

 Governor Stone was built in Pascagoula in 1877 for Charles Greiner, a merchant, and was named for John Marshall Stone, who was Governor of Mississippi at the time.
 Greiner owned a chandlery in Pascagoula, and used her to bring supplies and materials to deep-water ships outside the harbor.
 Subsequent owners used her as a buyboat, purchasing oyster catch from working fishermen and bringing it to shore.
 In 1906 she was capsized during a hurricane and washed inland, but was successfully refloated.
-She sank during a storm at Bay St. Louis, Mississippi in 1939, but was again recovered.
+She also sank during a storm at Bay St. Louis, Mississippi in 1939, but was again recovered.
 Renamed Queen of the Fleet, she entered into the tourist trade, carrying visitors on excursions at DeLisle, Mississippi.
 During World War II she was converted for use as a training vessel by the Merchant Marine Academy.
 After going through a succession of owners (and names) in the post-war years, she was given a careful restoration in the 1960s and 1970s.

 She became part of Eden Gardens State Park in 2003.
 However, the water in Tucker Bayou next to the park was too shallow for the boat to dock there.
 She was in Sandestin for a short time, then moved to Bay County.
 In 2007, the schooner was towed to a marina in Fort Walton Beach.

 In 2014, it was moved to its current home port at the St. Andrews Marina in the historic area of St. Andrews, Panama City, Florida.

 In October 2018, Governor Stone capsized at her dock during Hurricane Michael.
 The Friends of the Governor Stone organization has raised funds to salvage and repair her.
 She was later raised and stored ashore.
-Rebuilding was to start in May/June of 2022 at Stone Loft Boat Inc., St Andrews, Florida, with an ending date projected for 2023.
+Rebuilding was to start in May/June 2022 at Stone Loft Boat Inc., St. Andrews, Florida, with an ending date projected for 2024.